 4a.
 If step 2a was performed, the EPC GMLC forwards the location estimation of the target UE, its age, its accuracy and optionally the information about the positioning method to the 5GC GMLC.

 4b.
-If step 2b was performed, the 5GC+EPC GMLC forwards the location estimation of the target UE, its age, its accuracy and optionally the information about the positioning method to the 5GC+EPC GMLC in a Ngmlc_ProvideLocation service Response.
+If step 2b was performed, the 5GC+EPC GMLC forwards the location estimation of the target UE, its age, its accuracy and optionally the information about the positioning method to the 5GC+EPC GMLC in a Ngmlc_Location_ProvideLocation service Response.